Conditioning Residuals for Diffusion Models via Representation Feedback: Preliminaries

-where velocity $\mathrm{d} x_t / \mathrm{d} t$ is parameterized by a time-conditioned network $v_\theta$, which, once trained, enables ODE solvers to generate data.
-The estimation of $v_\theta$ is closely related to denoising autoencoding and score matching \citep{sde}, allowing the training objective to be reparameterized into flexible forms, typically including training the network to predict the added noise $\epsilon$, the clean data $x_0$, or the velocity.
-For simplicity, we refer to any such objective as \textit{diffusion loss}, denoted by $\mathcal{L}_{\text{diff}}$.

-Different formulations of diffusion models may vary in noise schedule, training objective and ODE solver.
-In this paper, we examine three representative ones: DDPM \citep{ddpm}, EDM \citep{edm} and Rectified Flow (RF) \citep{rf}, with detailed overview provided in Appx.~\ref{appx:method_detail}.
+where the induced distribution matches the marginal $p_t(x_t)$ derived from Eq.~(\ref{eq:forward}).
+The velocity field $v$ can be approximated by a time-conditioned network $v_\theta$, which, once trained, enables ODE solvers to sample data from noise.

+Learning such reverse dynamics is closely related to denoising autoencoding and score matching \cite{sde}, allowing the training objective to be reparameterized into flexible forms.
+Different formulations of diffusion models may vary in prediction target, noise schedule, and sampler.
+In this paper, we examine three representative ones, providing a brief overview of each.
-\textbf{Backbones for diffusion models.} Early works like DDPM adapt a UNet \citep{unet} architecture, where time $t$ is specified through a global conditioning pathway, by injecting sinusoidal embeddings \citep{transformer} of $t$ into each block.
-We refer to this basic version as \texttt{ddpm}\footnote{We distinguish backbones (notations like \texttt{ddpm}) from models (DDPM), which can be combined flexibly.}.
-DDPM++ \citep{sde} further builds upon this, enhancing its capacity by doubling depth and employing BigGAN-style blocks \citep{biggan}.
-We refer to this scaled-up variant as \texttt{ddpmpp}.

-Recently, ViT-based backbones have demonstrated better scalability \citep{unidiffuser, sd3}.
-We examine two designs with distinct conditioning mechanisms: UViT \citep{uvit}, which processes all inputs (including time and other conditions) as tokens in a transformer; and DiT \citep{dit}, which injects conditions via AdaLN, analogous to UNet's AdaGN \citep{adm}.
-The architectural similarity of these backbones to those used in visual recognition \citep{vit} also motivates our investigation into their representation learning potential.

-\textbf{Motivation for a comprehensive baseline.} Most related studies focus on extracting features from one specific model \citep{ddpm-seg, repfusion}, with few efforts to identify which models (and what factors) lead to better representations.
-While DDAE first suggested a link between generation and recognition by comparing DDPM and EDM, its analysis had limitations: the comparison lacked strict control over confounding factors (\eg, backbone sizes, augmentations), and its scope did not cover modern advances like flow-based models or ViT-based backbones.

-To establish a solid foundation for fair and unified comparison, and to validate our method's generalizability, we build a more comprehensive and controlled baseline.
-It spans multiple model formulations, backbones (of different types and sizes) and datasets, ensuring a rigorous demonstration of our method's benefits over its corresponding baseline across settings (Tab.~\ref{tab:baseline_selfcond}).